Last update

 The Minister for Family Affairs is working intensively on a national plan to prevent and combat poverty.
 This plan will define a holistic approach to the fight against poverty in all its aspects.
 After all, the fight against poverty is an investment in the future of the entire country.

-Improving the situation of children living in precarious conditions is first and foremost an investment in our common future.
+It is an especially big investment in our future, when we improve the situation of children living in precarious conditions.
 Today, this affects almost 30,000 children, a quarter of all our children.
 Some of these children are unable to eat properly or celebrate their birthdays.
 And this in Luxembourg.

 Leaving children in such a situation jeopardizes their future and thus represents a missed opportunity for our entire society.
 That's why the Minister for Family Affairs and I have met and listened to many people working in this field over the last few weeks, including the Red Cross, Caritas, Unicef and others.
 They are doing extraordinary work for our society.
 We need to involve them more in shaping our social policies and face the challenges together.

 Following these consultations, we realise that, like in the housing area, administrative simplification must also be an essential part of our strategy to combat poverty.
 In other words, it's not about helping more, but helping better.
-Help that really reaches those in need.
+Helping in a way that it really reaches those in need.
 We need policies based on effectiveness, not popularity.

 Already, almost half of public spending is dedicated to social policy.
 But our measures often fail to reach those who need them most.
-Take rent subsidies, for example – precisely where help is most needed today – three quarters of those eligible do not receive the help they deserve.
+Take rent subsidies, for example – precisely where help is most needed today – three quarters of those eligible do not receive the help they are eligible for.

-The problem is that in many cases people don't know what help they are entitled to.
-In this context, initial work has been launched to create a single point of contact for social assistance and a digital platform to provide an overview of all available social assistance.
+The problem often begins with the fact that in many cases people don't know what help they are entitled to.
+In this context, initial work has been launched to create a single point of contact for social assistance and a digital platform to provide an overview of all available benefits.

-In preparing the action plan against poverty, the Minister for Family Affairs, in cooperation with the social services, will simplify and harmonise social assistance to ensure that it is delivered where it is really needed.
+In preparing the action plan against poverty, the Minister for Family Affairs, in cooperation with the offices sociaux, will simplify and harmonise social assistance to ensure that it reaches those who really need it.
 But again, a new approach is needed to make real progress.

-That's why we're making a paradigm shift in the way we provide support by creating the legal basis for the 'one time, last time' principle with the state.
+That's why we're making a paradigm shift in the way we provide support by creating the legal basis for the 'once only' principle within the state administration.
 This bill, which the Minister for Digitalisation will introduce to Parliament before the summer recess, will completely overhaul the current system.
 In future, it will no longer be up to citizens to repeatedly submit the documents they need for their application.
-The information and documents that the government already has in its possession are to be collected by the authorities themselves.
+The information and documents that the government already has in its possession will be collected by the authorities themselves.
 This will considerably reduce the number of refusals due to incomplete files.

 But we want to go even further.

-In the past, citizens had to inform themselves about all the aids they were entitled to and apply for them.
+In the past, citizens had to get information about all the aids they were entitled to and apply for them.
 In future, authorities will have the ability to cross-reference with other administrations to ascertain a person's eligibility for specific benefits based on their circumstances.
-The state can take the initiative to send a form directly to the citizen.
-Furthermore, following the 'once only' principle, this form will often have already been completed by the administration.
+The state can then take the initiative to send a form directly to the citizen.
+Furthermore, following the 'once only' principle, this form will often have been completed in advance by the administration.
 Ideally, the individual would only need to review and sign the document.

 But material insecurity is only one aspect of poverty.
-Poverty also has a huge impact on the health and education of our children and throughout their lives.
-As one professional put it: "Poverty makes you sick and sickness makes you poor."
+Poverty also has a huge impact on the health and education of our children, and this throughout their lives.
+As one organisation put it: "Poverty makes you sick and sickness makes you poor."
 We cannot remain indifferent.

 If we want to break the vicious circle of poverty, we must also take action in the field of health.
 At the beginning of next year, the Minister of Health and Social Security will present a plan to transform 'school medicine' into 'school health'.
 We want to proactively promote a healthy lifestyle among pupils and ensure that all our children have adequate access to preventive medicine.

-We will give top priority to the social environment and mental health of our children.
-The aim is to tackle any problems through an integrated approach, with a medical component, social support and contact with parents.
+We will make the social environment and mental health of our children a top priority.
+The aim is to tackle problems through an integrated approach, with a medical component, social support and in close contact with parents.

 According to a recent university study, one in five children in Luxembourg is at risk of developing depression.
 And one child in three shows symptoms of anxiety.
 These are figures that should concern us all.
 Childhood should be synonymous with happiness, not depression and anxiety.

 However, we should not focus only on children and teenagers.
 Mental health is an issue that affects all age groups.
-The Minister of Health and Social Security has therefore made it one of her priorities for the next 12 months.
+The Minister of Health and Social Security will therefore make it one of her priorities for the next 12 months.
 The aim is to re-evaluate all areas, from prevention to treatment.

 This would give the most vulnerable in our society, including the homeless, access to a doctor and medicines.
-They will also benefit from a CNS card to prevent further stigma.
+They would also benefit from a CNS card to prevent stigmatisation.

 We are working every day to ensure that no one in Luxembourg is forced to live in precarious conditions or end up on the streets.
-A fourth 'night shelter' opened its doors in December, and I recently visited a new facility in Berbourg with the Minister for Family Affairs, where 22 beds are available for elderly homeless people.
+A fourth 'night shelter' opened its doors in December, and I recently visited a new facility in Berbourg with the Minister for Family Affairs, where 22 beds have been made available for elderly homeless people.

 A socially just and forward-looking policy – a government which today thinks about the social policy of tomorrow – must also constantly adapt to changes in society.
 That's why, over the coming months, we will be launching a series of major projects designed to adapt our policies to these evolutions.